Fincer/dxvk-wine-autobuilder/README.md

 ### TODO

 - Add compilation/installation script for the latest AMDGPU on Debian/Ubuntu/Mint

-- Add compilation/installation script for the latest MinGW on Debian/Ubuntu/Mint

 - Add info about selected commits and branches (if they have not been set to default)